 Adherence to Solicitations Laws

 Desire Street Ministries Uniform Disclosure Statement

-Desire Street Ministries is an organization described in Section 501(c)(3) of the Internal Revenue Code.
-All contributions we receive are tax deductible to the fullest extent allowed by law.
+Desire Street Ministries is a public charity exempt from federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code.
+All contributions we receive are tax-deductible to the fullest extent allowed by law.
 A copy of our latest financial report, registration filed, and a description of our programs and activities may be obtained by contacting us at Desire Street Ministries, 600 Means St NW, Ste 110, Atlanta, GA 30318-5799, phone 678-681-3979.

 Certain states in which Desire Street Ministries is registered to solicit charitable contributions require us to advise you that a copy of our financial report and other information is also available from them.
 If you are a resident of the following states, you may obtain information directly from the state agency.